Trump’s Hidden Powers

 In short, emergency powers offer a broad array of tools that would otherwise be unavailable to the executive branch.
 Some are highly potent and subject to abuse, while others are already being misused as convenient fixes to non-emergency problems.
 A large percentage of these authorities appear to be unnecessary and/or outdated.
 The president can invoke dozens of these laws simply by signing her name to an emergency declaration, and such declarations tend to linger on the books for many years.
 The bottom line: It is time to rethink whether our current legal framework for national emergencies is the right one, or whether changes are needed to preserve the balance of powers the Founders intended.

-*An earlier version of this post cited 58 states of emergency This number has been updated to reflect the February 2019 declaration of national emergency and to include a 2005 declaration of emergency related to Hurricane Katrina.
+**An earlier version of this post cited 58 states of emergency This number has been updated to include a 2005 declaration of emergency related to Hurricane Katrina.
 The 2005 declaration was initially excluded from our list because it did not cite the National Emergencies Act in the initial declaration of emergency.
 A subsequent presidential order revoking the declaration did cite the National Emergencies Act.

 (Image: Andrew Harrer/Getty)